lassehauballe/Shellcode-Minidumpwritedump/README.md

 # Shellcode for creating a minidump-file (.dmp) of lsass.exe

-**Purpose:** To avoid putting mimikatz directly on the system.
+**Purpose:** Created to avoid putting mimikatz directly on the targed system.
 The shellcode can be incorporated into different projects/exploits etc.

 **Limitations:** The SeDebugPrivilege has to be enabled before using the shellcode. *(Hint: Powershell enables SeDebugPrivileged by default if the current user is allowed to use it i.e the local administrator).*